apache/incubator-stormcrawler/external/tika/README.md

 The Tika parser bolt loads a Tika configuration file from the Java classpath.
 The default file name (path) is `tika-config.json` and can be changed by the configuration `parser.tika.config.file`.
 Since Tika 4, configurations are written in JSON instead of XML - see [configuring Tika](https://tika.apache.org/docs/4.0.x/configuration/index.html) and the default configuration file [tika-config.json](./src/main/resources/tika-config.json).

 Note that a configuration which is present on the classpath but invalid is treated as an error: the bolt fails to start instead of silently falling back to the default Tika configuration.

+Embedded documents are only parsed when `parser.extract.embedded` is set to `true` (default `false`).

+Since Tika 4, Tika metadata keys use namespaced names, which surface as renamed `parse.*` keys, e.g. `parse.resourceName` is now `parse.tk:resource-name`.